freenas/freenas-docs/userguide/restart.rst

 Otherwise, click the :guilabel:`Restart` button to restart the system.
 Restarting the system disconnects all clients, including the web administration GUI.
-Wait a few minutes for the system to boot, then use the back browser button in the browser to return to the IP address of the %brand% system.
+Wait a few minutes for the system to boot, then use the back button in the browser to return to the IP address of the %brand% system.
 The GUI login screen appears after a successful reboot.
-If the login screen does not appear, physical access to the %brand% system using monitor and keyboard is required to determine the problem preventing the system from resuming normal operation.
+If the login screen does not appear, using a monitor and keyboard to physically access the %brand% system is required to determine the issue preventing the system from resuming normal operation.